Cleveland Clinic Research Logo

 Biography

-Dr. Tang is a clinician-scientist interested in clinical translational research, with joint appointments with the Department of Cardiovascular & Metabolic Sciences and the Genomic Medicine Institute at Cleveland Clinic's Lerner Research Institute.
-He leads the Cleveland GeneBank Study as well as the Cleveland Heart and Metabolic Prevention Study to investigate novel mechanisms in the development of heart diseases.
-Dr. Tang also has leadership role in the National Institutes of Health (NIH)-sponsored Clinical and Translational Sciences Collaborative, overseeing the Hub Research Capacity and directs the Cleveland Clinic Clinical Research Unit.
-Dr. Tang’s current research interests include the role of counter-regulatory mechanisms in the development and progression of heart failure, integrative genomics and epigenetics in cardiomyopathies, and metabolomics in cardio-renal physiology.
-Dr. Tang has authored over 630 published peer-reviewed manuscripts in medical and scientific journals and chapters in medical textbooks.
-He currently serves in the Editorial Boards for Journal of the American College of Cardiology (JACC) Heart Failure, JACC Cardio-Oncology, Circulation Heart Failure, and American Heart Journal.
-He was elected as member of the American Society of Clinical Investigation (ASCI) in 2013 and Association of American Physicians (AAP) in 2018, both national honor societies for physician scientists for his contributions in medical research.
+Dr. Tang is a clinician-scientist interested in clinical translational research, with joint appointments with the Department of Heart, Blood, and Kidney Research at Cleveland Clinic Research.
+He leads the Cleveland Heart and Metabolic Prevention Study to investigate novel mechanisms in the development of heart diseases and co-leads the Cleveland GeneBank and BioBank Studies.
+Dr. Tang also has leadership role in the Case Western Reserve University's Clinical and Translational Sciences Collaborative, overseeing the Resources and Services Module and the Clinical Research Unit at the Cleveland Clinic.
+Dr. Tang’s current research interests include the role of counter-regulatory mechanisms in the development and progression of heart failure, integrative genomics and epigenetics in cardiomyopathies, and metabolomics in heart-kidney physiology.

 Education & Professional Highlights